-In order to help keep [company] safe, we need your help.
-If you are (a) diagnosed with an illness that is communicable in our workplace such as active TB (tuberculosis) or SARS (severe acute respiratorysyndrome), or avian flu, (b) if you believe you may have been exposed to a person so diagnosed, or (c) if you have recently visited a location in which there has been an outbreak of such an illness and you do not feel well or are exhibiting any symptoms of the illness in question, you must report this to [insert title of appropriate company representative].
+In order to help keep [Company] safe, we need your help.
+If you are (a) diagnosed with an illness that is communicable in our workplace such as active TB (tuberculosis) or SARS (Severe Acute Respiratory Syndrome), or avian flu, (b) if you believe you may have been exposed to a person so diagnosed to a person so diagnosed, or (c) of you have recently visited a location on which there has been an outbreak of such an illness and you do not feel well or are exhibiting any symptoms if the illness in question, YOU MUST REPORT THIS TO [insert title of appropriate company representative].
 This information will be kept confidential to the extent reasonably possible but, obviously, full confidentiality cannot be guaranteed under these circumstances.